gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Using Hugo-Build

 Inside the details of this step you will see how to use it.
-At the top is a summary for the very basic usage, but when scrolling down you go through the README of the step which will usually contain more details about the advanced options available and a full example of using the step.
+At the top is a summary for very basic usage, but when scrolling down you go through the README of the step which will usually contain more details about the advanced options available and a full example of using the step.

-We're not going to use any of the advanced features in this tutorial, so we'll return to our project and add the details we need to our wercker.yml file so that it looks like the below.
-Wercker also has a [page](http://devcenter.wercker.com/articles/werckeryml/validate.html) for validating wercker.yml files, and it's usually a good idea to do so before committing changes as minor typos might cause it to fail.
+We're not going to use any of the advanced features in this tutorial, so we'll return to our project and add the details we need to our wercker.yml file so that it looks like below:

 ```yaml
 box: debian